Generic Name: dextromethorphan hydrobromide and quinidine sulfate

 Figure 1: Mean PBA Episode Rates by Visit

 Figure 2: Least Square Mean CNS-LS Scores by Visit

 Two additional studies conducted using a higher dose combination of dextromethorphan/quinidine (dextromethorphan hydrobromide 30 mg/quinidine sulfate 30 mg) provided supportive evidence of Nuedexta efficacy.
 The first was a 4 week study in PBA patients with underlying ALS, and the second was a 12 week study in patients with underlying MS. In both studies, the primary outcome measure, CNS-LS, and the secondary outcome measure, laughing and crying episodes, were statistically significantly decreased by the dextromethorphan/quinidine combination.

 HOW SUPPLIED/STORAGE AND HANDLING

-Nuedexta is supplied as brick red gelatin capsules imprinted with “DMQ / 20-10”.
-Nuedexta is supplied in the following package configurations:
+Nuedexta is supplied as brick red gelatin capsules imprinted with “DMQ 20-10”.
+Nuedexta is supplied in the following package configuration:

 | Package Configuration

 ||Capsule Strength (mg)||NDC Code|